tanaylab/labNorm/README.md

-`labNorm` provides functions for normalizing standard laboratory measurements (e.g. hemoglobin, cholesterol levels) according to age and gender.
+`labNorm` provides functions for normalizing standard laboratory measurements (e.g. hemoglobin, cholesterol levels) according to age and sex.
 These normalizations are based on the algorithms described in the research paper [“Personalized lab test models to quantify disease potentials in healthy individuals”](https://doi.org/10.1038/s41591-021-01468-6).